 Investiture of the Gods: The most extensive fantasy saga in classic Chinese literature, this Ming Dynasty work is a treasure trove of exotic-sounding weapons and artifacts.
 One could easily write an entire book introducing all the magical items.

 Journey to the West: Like Investiture, the adventures of the Monkey King also feature a plethora of magical items and weapons.

 The Zu Mountain Sagas: Known as Shǔshān Jiànxiá Zhuàn (蜀山剑侠传) in Chinese, the original books were never finished.
-The unusual blend of magic with Wuxia elements, however, inspired numerous movies, drama series, and video games in recent decades.
-Like Investiture, a key attraction of the stories are the many fantastical objects and weapons.
+The unusual blend of magic with Wuxia elements, in turn, inspired numerous movies, drama series, and video games in recent decades.
+Like Investiture, a key attraction of the stories are the many fantastical artifacts and weapons.